 Reshaping the iconic yews

-The 30 yews along Montacute House’s West Drive were pruned back hard in the spring, restoring them to their original form.
+The 30 yews along Montacute House’s West Drive were pruned back hard in 2020, restoring them to their original form.

 The job involved unwinding the wires that bind the branches together and cutting back hard.
 The result looked a bit scary at first, but had to be done to stop the Irish yews splitting and breaking.